British Orienteering

 Safeguarding

 Everyone has a shared responsibility for safeguarding and creating safe, enjoyable environments in Orienteering whether as an Orienteer, parent, coach, club official or spectator.
+Here, you will find out all you need to know about safeguarding and how to report a concern.

-Everyone should operate within an accepted ethical framework and demonstrate exemplary behaviour to both safeguard children, adults at risk and protect all personnel from allegations of abuse or poor practice.
+At British Orienteering, we want all our of clubs, members and participants to feel as though they can practice the sport in a safe environment.
+That is why we believe that everyone should operate within an accepted ethical framework and demonstrate exemplary behaviour to both safeguard children, adults at risk and protect all personnel from allegations of abuse or poor practice.

-Reporting a Safeguarding or Safety concern
+Reporting a Safeguarding or Safety Concern

 Please report any potential matters relating to safeguarding children or adults to safeguarding@britishorienteering.org.uk